rabix/benten/Readme.md

 This is a [language server] for [Common Workflow Language](https://www.commonwl.org/) documents.

 <img align="right" height="150px" src="media/benten-icon.png"></img>
 Many advanced CWL users are comfortable creating tools and workflows "by hand" using a plain text editor.
-When creating complex enough workflows navigating and editing the resultant document and sub-documents can get tedious.
+When creating complex enough workflows, navigating and editing the resultant document and sub-documents can get tedious.
 Keeping track of the bigger picture (what components have been added, what connections have been set) can also get hard.

 _Benten_ is a language server that offers help with code completion, navigation and syntax checking of CWL documents.